dotnet/api-docs-sync/BackportInstructions.md

     > - `dotnet-api-docs\xml\System.IO.Compression\ZipFile.xml`.
     > - `dotnet-api-docs\xml\System.IO.Compression\ZipFileExtensions.xml`.

-4. Scroll through the whole file and look for any lengthy remarks.
+4. Scroll through the whole file and look for any lengthy remarks or remarks that contain code snippets.

-    We are considering a remarks section "lengthy" if it occupies more than half of the screen, particularly if you imagine it in triple slash comments on top of an API in source code.
+    A remarks section is considered "lengthy" if it occupies more than half of the screen, particularly if you imagine it in triple slash comments on top of an API in source code.

+    A code snippet is an API usage example wrapped by three backticks and the language name.

     > Example:
     >
     > - The `ZipFile.xml` file has lengthy remarks in the main type section at the top, and in the `Open` method section.
     > - The `ZipFileExtensions.xml` file has lengthy remarks in the main type class section.
+    > - The `ZipFile.xml` file has several sections with example files linked as hyperlinks (`[!code-csharp[name](~/samples/path/to/file.cs)]`): Those can stay.

 5. Cut the remarks text (**exclude** the `<format>` and `CDATA` tags) and move it to a new file named with this structure.